 Basic details such as present age, retirement age, and life expectancy are required to project the expenses and the duration of investments.

-The calculator also requires monthly expenses such as utility bills, house rent, driver/maid/ cook salaries, maintenance, fuel, leisure, medicines, etc. It determines the future value of these expenses.
-Using the inflation rate, the calculator estimates the future value of the costs.
+The retirement calculator in India also requires monthly expenses such as utility bills, house rent, driver/maid/ cook salaries, maintenance, fuel, leisure, medicines, etc. It determines the future value of these expenses.
+Using this retirement calculator with inflation helps estimate the future value of the costs.

 Personal details such as marital status, dependents, city of residence, habits are also captured in estimating the retirement corpus.
 These details help in understanding the family status and design the plan accordingly.